People are able to enjoy a wide range of activities on our rivers and this page has a guide to access gates and how to care for the environment.

 Access Points: Esk Domain, SH5.
 No camping permitted in Domain.

 The Esk River (20 minutes north of Napier alongside SH5 to Taupo) is an attractive river, popular for swimming, fishing and whitebaiting.
-The Domain is a popular picnic site.
-HBRC maintains stopbanks alongside the river.
+The Domain is a popular picnic site. the Regional Council maintains stopbanks alongside the river.
 The Domain is managed by Hastings District Council.

 Access points: Walker Rd, Ford Rd, Lindsay Rd, Waipukurau Township, Pukeora, Ongaonga Rd, Burnside Rd (Lower Tukituki access points are located on the Heretaunga Plains).